attentionneuron/attentionneuron.github.io/draft_appendix.md

 ## Supplementary Materials

-For further discussion about the implementation details of the experiments, and results for multiple independent runs of the search algorithms, please refer to the Appendix section in the [pdf](https://arxiv.org/abs/21XX.XXXXX) version of this article.
+For further discussion about the implementation details of the experiments, and results for multiple independent runs of the search algorithms, please refer to the **Appendix Section** in the [pdf](https://arxiv.org/abs/21XX.XXXXX) version of this article.